 February 6th, 7th, 8th,14th and 15th at 6:30 pm

 with a matinee on the 15th at 2 pm.

-From the book Give 'Em Hell Harry by Samuel Gallu's giving a history and life experiences of the former President before he was in office, during the time he was in office and after he was President.
+From the book Give 'Em Hell Harry by Samuel Gallu, Patrick Neill gives a history and life experiences of former President Harry S. Truman before he was in office, during the time he was in office, and after he was President.
 The play is a one-man show about this former President of the United States.
-"GIVE 'EM HELL HARRY" a tribute to Harry S. Truman performed by Patrick Neill.
-Over the course of the play, you will see his life and the struggles he had as President and as a senator and the struggles he had with family also.
-Come and enjoy one of our most talked about and sometime controversial Presidents.
+Over the course of the play, you will experience the struggles he had as President, senator and his home life.

 Performed with permission of the Trust of Samuel Gallu.